Links 6/17: Silinks Is Golden

 (1) Not clear that environmental paperwork fully explains what is going wrong.
 If that were the limiting factor, we’d expect building to take a long time to get started, but to go fast once it’s begun.
 (2) But certainly environmental paperwork slows things down.
 Then the question is, is the problem too much paperwork, or is the US as bad at completing paperwork as it is at construction?
 (3) You point to a reason why the latter might be the case: the US administers via the courts when it should be administering via the executive.
 I’m 50% on this, if only because America’s litigiousness can be used to explain just about anything.
 What percentage of construction costs go to law firms?

 This wouldn’t fully account for the expense, because chilling effects.
-If you drag your feet on a project because you’re afraid of getting sued, you end up spending more money even if no one actually sues you.
+If you drag your feet or overbuild on a project because you’re afraid of getting sued, you end up spending more money even if no one actually sues you.

 Pretty handwavey.
 The first half of the article, explaining why infrastructure costs aren’t due to various things, is good, although I didn’t find the bit on environmental protections satisfying (“it’s hard to believe that countries such as France would be so willing to pave over their natural beauty and slaughter endangered species”… well, things that are hard to believe happen all the time, and the US has some of the strictest environmental laws in the world).
 It goes downhill after that.
 The kind of general mismanagement he describes isn’t an explanation, it’s a placeholder for a missing one.